Mohammed-Musab/Lazy-Data-Cleaner/README.md

-# Lazy-Data-Cleaner
+# Lazy Data Cleaner

-A simple data cleaning code that can clean data for you with goal of having high accuracy and optimized functionality.
+A straightforward data cleaning tool designed to help you preprocess datasets with high accuracy and efficiency.
+It offers simple setup and execution, making data cleaning accessible even for beginners.

 # REQUIREMENTS

-64‑bit Windows 10/11
+64-bit Windows 10/11

-Linux - in *theory* but you will have to run `display.py` and that means losing `cmd / console` part of the code

-# Guide

-## BEFORE YOU START...

-Install the following to be able to run the program:

-- Python 3.11.9 or higher
+- Python 3.11 or higher

-- colorama
+- colorama library

-- pandas
+- pandas library

-**Note**: all are **required** to run the program.
+- All are mandatory to run the program successfully.

-## A guide of what the program will offer will come at release (due to everything not being final)

-**Take care !**

-## HOW TO RUN THE APP

-By double clicking (run) `run.bat` the program will run, and make sure you upload `.csv` file in the `Upload` folder!

-Please **don't close the `cmd`** since it is acting as console (log).

-## HOW TO CHANGE SETTINGS?

-There are some settings that are just in the `count.py` file, you can change them.
+# How to Run

+Double-click `run.bat` to start the application.
+Before running, place your `CSV` file into the upload folder.
+The script will process the uploaded file and display logs in the console window.
+Keep the console (`cmd`) open during operation.

+# Customizing Settings

+Some configurable parameters are located in `count.py`.
+Edit that file to adjust data cleaning options or thresholds as needed.

+# Additional Notes

+The program is in active development; features and workflows may evolve.

+The project is intended for **personal use**; modifications or redistribution are prohibited without permission.

+# Credits

+Thanks to the following members for helping develop the project:

+- @Atesthecoder     ; for designing interface (**GUI**).

+- @Qoyyuum          ; for testing the code and giving feedback.

 # License

 This project is licensed under a **Personal Use Only License**.
-Modification, redistribution, forking, and commercial use are prohibited without explicit permission from the owner.
+Redistribution, modification, or commercial use is not permitted without explicit permission.